 - Wales reports have been published annually since 2015 click here.
 The 2019 report is available here.

 - The first Northern Ireland report was published in 2019.
+A second report was published in 2021.

 A Future for Languages in Schools